4 better budgeting considerations

 Securing a loan on a car you own outright or refinancing your existing car loan is a good option to consider when restructuring your budget.
 If you already have an auto loan on your car, you may be able to get a lower rate with refinancing or you may be able to take out the equity you have in your car if it’s worth more than the loan remaining on it.

-Interest rates are still low, making a home equity line of credit or mortgage refinance a great option for tackling home improvements, paying for college, or consolidating debt.
-Nelson says that, while these loans should be done with care because it involves your home, they may offer some tax advantages, meaning you may be able to deduct the interest you pay from your taxes.
+When interest rates are low, a home equity line of credit or a mortgage refinance are great options for tackling home improvements, paying for college, or consolidating debt.
+Nelson says that while these loans should be carefully considered because they involve your home, they may offer some tax advantages, by allowing you to deduct the interest you pay from your taxes.
 Talk to your OCCU branch representative or tax advisor for more information.

 Consider all the options above and how they may help bring your monthly budget in line with your life.
 Let BALANCE and OCCU’s team help you build a better budget.